 Other tumor markers that may be used for testicular cancer include:

-Lactate dehydrogenase (LDH), which is only used to determine how much chemotherapy to give for metastatic non-seminoma (see Types of Treatment).
+Lactate dehydrogenase (LDH).
+LDH is only used to determine how much chemotherapy to give for metastatic non-seminoma (see Types of Treatment).
 This is because many other cancers and non-cancerous conditions can increase LDH levels.
 LDH is not used to find testicular cancer.

-Placental alkaline phosphatase (PLAP) is another tumor marker doctors may test for, although it is not commonly measured.
+Placental alkaline phosphatase (PLAP).
+PLAP is another tumor marker doctors may test for, although it is not commonly measured.

 Orchiectomy/surgical pathology tests.
 If testicular cancer is suspected, a surgeon will perform a radical inguinal orchiectomy.
 During this surgery, the entire testicle is removed through an incision in the groin.
 Then, a pathologist will examine very thin slices of tissue from the testicle under a microscope to diagnose the type of cancer.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 For testicular cancer, the pathologist determines if the tissue from the testicle contains cancer cells.
-And, if it does, the pathologist determines what type of cancer cells they are.
-Most testicular cancers are germ cell tumors, which are divided into 2 categories: seminoma and non-seminoma (see the Introduction for more information on the different types of non-seminoma).
+If it does, the pathologist determines what type of cancer cells they are.
+Most testicular cancers are germ cell tumors, which are divided into 2 categories: seminoma and non-seminoma (see the Introduction for more information).
 If a person has only 1 testicle to begin with or the diagnosis is uncertain, the surgeon may remove only a small sample of tissue from the testicle.
 The testicle may still need to be removed if there are cancer cells.
 If the tissue sample does not show cancer, it may be possible to repair the damage from the tissue removal and replace the testicle in the scrotum during the same surgery.
-However, this procedure is very rare.
+However, this procedure is very rarely done.

 If cancer is found, other tests will be needed to determine the stage of the cancer and find out if it has spread to other parts of the body (see Stages).
 Usually, doctors recommend imaging tests of the abdomen, pelvis, and chest.
+Imaging tests show pictures of the inside of the body.
 Images of the brain or bones are not as common but may be needed for some patients.
 This can include patients who have cancer that has spread widely, those who have a type of non-seminoma called choriocarcinoma, and those who have very high tumor marker levels of AFP or beta-hCG (see above).